neurobiol/proposal/README.md

 ## 1. Purpose of this guide

-This document explains the mathematics used in the proposal **Quantum Predictive Modelling of Human Sensorimotor Learning**.
+This document explains the mathematics used in the proposal **Quantum-Inspired Machine Learning for Predicting Human Sensorimotor Learning and Retention**.

 The central question is: